mac-jaimemartinez/CS_6310-ProjectUno/README.md

 To compile any of the individual programs, enter the following at the command line:

-javac <name of program>/*.java
+javac nameOfProgram/*.java

-where <name of program> corresponds to any of the four program variants:
+where <name of nameOfProgram corresponds to any of the four program variants:

 Tpdahp
 Tpfahp